dtinth/i2DX/README.md

     http://[your ip]:9876/

 If everything works correctly, then it should say "Ready" at the top left.
-If you press a button and it changes to "Disconnected", then the key presses could not get through to OSCulator.
-Fix it and refresh the page and try again.

-Press the buttons and try out the scratches.
-The OSC messages should show up in OSCulator.
-Then in OSCulator, map the messages to the joystick events and enjoy!

 Additionally, you can also point another device to